-10.8 Locate matches
+5.13 Locate matches

 We have seen how to count occurrences of a pattern P in the text T, but how to obtain their location in the text?

-Algorithm count determines the indexes a, a + 1, ..., b of matrix rows with prefix P. As cyclic shifts correspond to the suffixes of T, with a suffix array A of T we would be able to get the corresponding text position pos(i) of the suffix in row i.
-It holds pos(i) = A[i].
+Algorithm count determines the indexes a, a + 1, ..., b of matrix rows with prefix P. As cyclic shifts correspond to the suffixes of T, we would be able to get the corresponding text position pos(i) of the suffix in row i if we have a suffix array A of T. Then it holds pos(i) = A[i].

-We will now see that it is not necessary to have the whole suffix array with 4n bytes of memory.
-It suffices to have a fraction of the suffix array available to compute pos(i) for every $i \in [1..n]$.
+We will now see that it is not necessary to have given the whole suffix array of 4n bytes of memory.
+It suffices to have a fraction of the suffix array available to compute pos(i) for every $i \in [1..n]$ .

 The idea is as following.
 We logically mark a suitable subset of rows in the matrix.
 For the marked rows we explicitly store the start positions of the suffixes in the text.
-If i is marked, row pos(i) is directly available.
+If i is marked, it means that row pos(i) is directly available.
 If i is not marked, the algorithm locate uses the L-to-F-mapping to find the row $i_1 = LF(i)$ corresponding to the suffix T[pos(i) - 1..n].
-This procedure is iterated v times until we reach a marked row i_v for which $pos(i_v)$ is available; then we set $pos(i) = pos(i_v) + v$.
+This procedure is iterated v times until we reach a marked row $i_v$ for which $pos(i_v)$ is available; then we set $pos(i) = pos(i_v) + v$ .